 There are several factors that can influence the reduction manageme of an organisation's energy spend, primarily, reducing your energy consumption could lead to a reduced energy spend.
-However, for any busices of the second se primarily, reducing your energy consumption could lead to a reduced energy spend.
+However, for any business to a several data and the sev primarily, reducing your energy consumption could lead to a reduced energy spend.
 However, for any business to embark on the journey of reducing its energy use, there are several key steps that must set out the organisation's priorities and these should be articulated and communicated through an energy strategy written in a language that anyone, including non-subject experts, can understand and implement identified strategic objectives.